Adoption

 What God Says

 God says He loves us.
 He sent His son to die on the cross for us.
 When we come to Christ, He throws our sins as far as the East is from the West.
 Also, He says that Satan is the Prince of the Earth.
 He comes to steal, kill, and destroy us all.
 We have free will and it is a giant butthole.
 God will not supersede free will, though He can at any moment.
 He loves us and that is enough!
+This anonymous guest blogger shows such vulnerability and courage in writing and submitting this in order to help others.

 The Trevor Project

-Depression, Guest Blogger, Medical Issues, Suicide Awareness and Prevention
+Circle of Hope Counseling Services, End the Stigma, Guest Blogger, Suicide Awareness and Prevention

 Depression is Gray and Black